 - I have lots of plans: I have to finish school, finish a marathon, finish the dishes.

 It’s all there.
 All my ugliness.
-I really intended to clean that up “one of these days”, just never got around to it because there was lots of time.
-I mean I never considered that I was going to actually die at an inopportune time.
+I really intended to clean that up “one of these days”.
+I just never got around to it because there was lots of time.
+I never considered that I would die at an inopportune time.

 - None of the above.

-Death is Cousin Eddie: obnoxious, showing up unannounced, making impossible demands, and flushing our sewage in the middle of the street for everyone’s viewing pleasure.
+Death is Cousin Eddie: obnoxious, showing up unannounced, making impossible demands, and flushing your sewage in the middle of the street for everyone’s viewing pleasure.

-Now, I have no way of knowing why.
-She had dementia and was not coherent enough for me to understand her needs or the source of her torment.
-I can only speculate after reading volumes of examples from the experiences of hospice RN’s.
-While appreciating that trying to fully understand what is happening during the dying process is impossible because it is one of God’s great mysteries, we do have hints of what may be taking place.
-For example: some people will not die until, say, a son from out-of-town arrives, or until a beloved spouse says they will be okay and actually gives them “permission” to die.
-They may be waiting to die until a loved one leaves the room.I am slowly witnessing myself glimpses of the mystery of God that unfolds within the dying process.
+Trying to fully understand what is happening during the dying process is impossible because it is one of God’s great mysteries.
+However, we do have hints of what may be taking place.
+For example, some people will not die until a son from out-of-town arrives or until a beloved spouse says they will be okay and gives them “permission” to pass.

-Up until, and at that moment of birth we are most connected to the very core of our Being – God.
-Remember, God “knew” us before we were born: Jeremiah 1:5, “Before I formed you in the womb I knew you; before you were born I sanctified you; I ordained you a prophet to the nations.”
-Then, so many things go awry don’t they?
-We lose our way, we push away, “cut the cord” I suppose you could say, and go our own way.
+At that moment of birth, we are most connected to the very core of our Being – God.
+Remember, God “knew” us before we were born: Jeremiah 1:5, “Before I formed you in the womb I knew you; before you were born, I sanctified you; I ordained you a prophet to the nations.”
+But, then, so many things go awry, don’t they?
+We lose our way, push away, “cut the cord” I suppose you could say, and go our own way.

 Then the end comes.
 (I told you that was going to happen, right?
 Okay, just wanted to be sure I didn’t leave that little detail out.)
 So, guess what happens then?
-God shows up, if you will, to bring us back to our Core; back to His very Essence; back home.
+God shows up, if you will, to bring us back to our core, back to him, back home.
 It’s mysterious and glorious.
-But, if we’re not ready; if we’re afraid, we will fight it with all we have left.
+But, if we’re not ready, we will fight it with all we have left.

-We so often struggle getting to that place of peace and trust in the process because of all of our “stuff”.
+We often struggle to get to that place of peace and trust in the process because of all of our “stuff”.
 And that’s what I believe was happening to the woman I sat with last night.
-This is what I know: she’s a believer, her husband is not (huge problem for her).
-They both were very ill and at some point promised not to put the other in a nursing home.
+I do know this: she’s a believer, but her husband is not (a huge problem for her).
+They both were very ill and, at some point, promised not to put the other in a nursing home.
 That’s all I know for sure.
 The rest is speculation.